eytanchan/eytanchan.github.io/resource/en/crypto_ai.md

 Then comes to the thoughts on AI, especially LLMs (Large Language Models), I am trying to build something really exciting these days.

-My main conclusion is that an LLM is essentially a **lossy compression** of all human knowledge that could be recorded, whatever the format.
+My main conclusion is that LLM is essentially a **lossy compression** of all human knowledge that could be recorded, whatever the format.
 Human intelligence operates on the same principle.
 What I mean is, LLMs will become the biggest **leverage** of this era, perhaps in all of human history.

 This year is the "Year of the Agent." **Tool calling** was just invented in the last few months, opening up limitless imagination.